bruceravel/AncientAtoms/README.md

 The Makefiles work on a computer running Ubuntu 13.04 using gfortran from GCC 4.7.3.
 The resulting executable has been shown to run to completion for one test case.
-It has not been tested with any other crystal datam, on any other computer or with any other compiler.
+It has not been tested with any other crystal data, on any other computer or with any other compiler.

 This source code is being placed on GitHub as a courtesy.
 I will provide no support of any kind for the use of this software.
 I will